What is a Stroke?

 What is the purpose of rehabilitation post-stroke?

-Most of today’s post-stroke rehabilitation supports the notion that if one area of the brain is damaged, other centres can assume the role of the injured tissue.
-One purpose of therapy is to both bring out the potential of these uninvolved centres and provide the stimulation to permit the brain to reorganize and adapt.
+Most of today’s post-stroke rehabilitation supports the notion that if one area of the brain is damaged, other centers can assume the role of the injured tissue.
+One purpose of therapy is to both bring out the potential of these uninvolved centers and provide the stimulation to permit the brain to reorganize and adapt.
 However, recovery depends on factors such as the severity of the stroke, the general health of the individual, the quality of medical care, and the support of others.
 Some experience significant recovery in their rehabilitation, but others indeed attain only a small amount of success in regaining pre-stroke abilities.

-What are the stroke preventive measures?
+What are the Stroke Preventive Measures?